kannibalox/pyrosimple/docs/rtorrent-config.md

 only work correctly with configuration, and commands can be assigned to rTorrent functions for easy access.

+!!! note
+    If you already have an existing `rtorrent-ps`/`rtorrent-ps-ch` configuration set up, you shouldn't need to make any changes to it.

 !!! tip
-    To quickly generate a full config, run the following command:
+    To skip all the explanations and quickly generate a full config, run the following command:
     ```
     pyroadmin --create-rtorrent-rc
     ```

-The full-featured `rtorrent.rc` referenced above is provided [here](https://github.com/kannibalox/pyrosimple/raw/main/src/pyrosimple/data/full-example.rc).
+The full-featured `rtorrent.rc` used above is provided [here](https://github.com/kannibalox/pyrosimple/raw/main/src/pyrosimple/data/full-example.rc).
 The configuration [provided by pyrocore](https://github.com/pyroscope/pyrocore/tree/master/src/pyrocore/data/config/rtorrent.d)